janelia-flyem/neutuse/README.md

 # Desciption

-neutuse is a flexibale computing service frame work.
+neutuse is a flexible serive oriented framework designed for connectome reconstrucion.

 # Installation